hossain-khan/android-compose-app-template/README.md

 An Android App template that is preconfigured with ⚡️ Circuit UDF architecture.

 > [!TIP]
-> Google also has an official architectural template available for started apps.
+> Google also has an official architectural template available for starter apps.
 > https://github.com/android/architecture-templates

 ## What do you get in this template? 📜